bmqhamane/team_7_analyse_eskom/README.md

 ---

 This package contains 7 functions (details below) that satisfy the requirements of the Analyse Sprint Predict.
+Standard code refinement has been applied selectively, trading refinement off with readability when no large benefit (computational resources) was possible.

 ## Function details
 ----